 Fuck it!
-“Let me stop you there, Michael is it?”
+“Let me stop you there, Michael, is it?”

 “Is there any room for error in your calculations, Professor?”

 Who is that?
 It’s the same reporter.
-I still can’t see her.
+I still can’t quite see her.
 What’s she after?
 “Hardly!
 They don’t give you one of these,” I hold up my shiny medal. “for just getting close.”

-There she is.
+There’s a chuckle in the room.
 I can see her now.
 She’s smiling at me, it’s not a pleasant smile.
 “What’s your response to Maria Oliveira, Professor?”

 “Professor, will you be testifying for the prosecution?
-What does this mean for the owners of Fido the golden retriever?
+What does this mean for the owners of Fido, the golden retriever?
 Who’s responsible for the devastation in Australia, Professor.
 The dog?
 The owners?”